mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 * *Branch Selection*
   During the choice of the Branch, before entering the Design area, the button 'cancel' is **no more selectable with the 'Tab' key** of your keyboard.

-* *Design - Endpoints*
+* *Design - CRUD*
-  In the detail of each endpoint, the creation of an index with more than one field does **not comprimise anymore CRUD configuration**.
+  In the detail of each CRUD, the creation of an index with more than one field does **not comprimise anymore CRUD configuration**.

 * *CMS*
   The limit to the number of downloads possible at the same time in the CMS section has been removed: the 'export' functionality allows you to **download all the records**.
 Moreover, Crud service has been **updated to version 2.1.4**.